 If you are seeking asylum, go here.

-Among human rights groups in the United States, we’ve led the effort to ensure that the U.S. government makes antisemitism a foreign policy priority.
-Our emphasis is on Europe, where antisemitic hate crime is alarmingly prevalent and increasing in some areas.
+Among human rights groups in the United States, we’ve led the effort to ensure that the U.S. government makes antisemitism and extremism a foreign policy priority.
+Our emphasis is on Europe, where hate crime against Jews and other minorities is alarmingly prevalent and increasing in some areas.
 We urge the U.S. government to work with its European allies to institute laws and practices to combat this problem.
 Photo: AP.